 The sole downside is this keyboard is a Beta product.
 And is missing auto-correct support, gesture typing and is English only.

 Microsoft Garage is Microsoft’s version of Google’s Summer of Code.
 And offers lots of innovative apps.

 Google Allo is a new messaging client for regular and encrypted (incognito) chats.
 And includes an ‘Assistant’ who learns your choices and actions to help you better and suggest options.
 Right now Allo is an English only Preview Edition you can download from the Play Store or App Store (iOS 8 onwards).

-The Google Assistant is supposed to learn so it can offer you better suggestions.
+- The Google Assistant is supposed to learn so it can offer you better suggestions.
 Now personally I dislike voice actuated interfaces.
 There’s too much room for error due to accent, stress and ambient noise.
-In my straw test I asked the Google Assistant “how to change Allo settings” it displayed a page about aloe vera.
+For example in my straw test I asked the Google Assistant “how to change Allo settings” it displayed a page about aloe vera.
 My next try opened a page about potatoes (aloo in Hindi).
-Third time I asked “change settings” to see app help. (more…)
+Third time I asked “change settings” to see app help.

 I’ve rather recently embraced Android.
 And like any new user have been trawling through the vast Play Store.
 Of special interest are note taking apps.
 Because us paper ‘n pen types like to write stuff down.
 Everywhere 🙂

 The bundled (Android KitKat) Note app is a bit sparse on features and its interface sucks!
 So I use Google Keep to store texts to myself.
 Keep is tied into the Google’verse so I can auto-backup my stuff to my Google’count. (more…)

 This Google Assistant feature is appearing everywhere.
 But just not on my phone!
 Am I sad at the omission?
 Not really.